Jack Lemmon: 1949–1958: Early roles and Broadway debut

+1959–1969: Breakthrough and stardom

 Lemmon worked with director Billy Wilder on seven films.
 Their association began with the gender-bending comedy Some Like It Hot (1959), with Tony Curtis and Marilyn Monroe.
-His role required him to perform 80% of the role in drag.
+The role required him to perform 80% of it in drag.
 People who knew his mother, Millie Lemmon, said he had mimicked her personality and even her hairstyle.
-Critic Pauline Kael said he was "demoniacally funny" in the part.
+Critic Pauline Kael said he was "demonically funny" in the part.

+After his success with Some Like It Hot, and with his exclusive contract to Columbia Pictures expiring, Lemmon was finally free to form his own independent film production company in early 1960, Jalem Productions.
+Lemmon later joked about the banality of the company's name being made up of the first letters of his names, admitting that he could not find another name that he both liked and was also available to use.
+Lemmon was president and director of the company, his father was vice-president and co-director, and William Freedman was secretary-treasurer.
+The first production through Jalem was the stage play Face of a Hero, starring Lemmon and directed by Alexander Mackendrick and was presented in October–November 1960.
+In August 1964, Lemmon appointed producer Gordon Carroll vice president of Jalem Productions.

 The sequence of films with Wilder continued with The Apartment (1960) alongside Shirley MacLaine.
 The film received mixed reviews from critics at the time, although it has been re-evaluated as a classic today.
 It received 11 nominations, winning five Academy Awards for Best Picture and Best Director.
 Lemmon received Oscar nominations for his performances in Some Like it Hot and The Apartment.
 He reunited with MacLaine in Irma la Douce (1963).
 MacLaine, observing the director's relationship with his male lead, believed it amounted to "professional infatuation".

 Lemmon's first role in a film directed by Blake Edwards was in Days of Wine and Roses (1962) portraying Joe Clay, a young alcoholic businessman.
 The role, for which he was nominated for the Best Actor Oscar, was one of Lemmon's favorites.
 By this time, he had appeared in 15 comedies, a Western and an adventure film.
 "The movie people put a label attached to your big toe — 'light comedy' — and that's the only way they think of you", he commented in an interview during 1984.
 "I knew damn well I could play drama.
 Things changed following Days of Wine and Roses.
 That was as important a film as I've ever done."
 Days of Wine and Roses was the first film where Lemmon was involved with production of the film via his Jalem production company.
 Lemmon's association with Edwards continued with The Great Race (1965), which reunited him with Tony Curtis.
 His salary this time was $1 million, but the film did not return its large budget at the box office.
 Variety, in its December 31, 1964, review, commented: "never has there been a villain so dastardly as Jack Lemmon".